 - Legislative Staffer, United States Senate, 2004-2008

-- Cook, K. D., Ferreira van Leer, K. V. L., & Lombardi, C. M. (in press).
-Does child and provider racial/ethnic match in Early Head Start benefit children and parents?
-Early Childhood Research Quarterly.
+- Cook, K. D., Ferreira van Leer, K., & Lombardi, C. M. (2023).
+Exploring predictors and outcomes of racial/ethnic match between children and providers in Early Head Start.
+Early Childhood Research Quarterly, 62, 275-286.